 NSW is blessed with a swagload of great campsites.
-But there’s only one thing better than finding a beaut campground, and that’s finding a campground that doesn’t cost you a penny.
-Time to check out the best free camping NSW has to offer.
+But there’s only one thing better than finding a beaut campground, and that’s finding a free camp that doesn’t cost you a penny.
+Time to check out the best spots for free camping in New South Wales.

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

-So you’d better get your calendar out because these free campgrounds are primed for a cheeky micro; or better yet, a full-blown NSW assault.
+So you’d better get your calendar out because these free camping spots are primed for a cheeky micro; or better yet, a full-blown NSW assault.

 1. Sunburnt Beach Campground